 Statistically, the forehand is the player's favorite and strongest shot, making the backhand the weakest shot even though there are always exceptions to the rule.

 Another easy tip that you can put in place is when playing against a one-handed backhand player, try to hit balls with a lot of topspin, two feet over the net.
 Consequently, depending on the level of your opponent, there are high chances that after one or two backhands, he will play a short enough ball from which you could take advantage of a change of direction or approach and get the net.

-At a professional level, the use of strategy is critical to success.
+At a professional level, the use of tennis strategy for singles players is critical to success.
 Players have excellent technical skills supported by good strength conditioning and experience.
-They probably played hundreds of matches per year and encountered many different opponents where more complex tactics were needed.
+They probably played hundreds of matches per year and encountered many different opponents where more complex tennis strategy were needed.

 When referring to professional players, we are referring to those who play tennis for a living and are usually above 18 years of age, with a few exceptions.
 If playing at a pro-level by this age, they most likely have a game identity.